-In our Hydro training video this month we discussed Swimming Kinematic and Flotation Analysis of Conscious and Sedated Dogs Using Three Canine Flotation Devices, (Corum et al., 2014).
-This paper was not aimed at our profession, but rather at pet owners and the commercial industry of life jacket production, so I can only extrapolate their findings to make (hopefully) clinically relevant observations.
+In a hydrotherapy Research Refresh Swimming Kinematic and Flotation Analysis of Conscious and Sedated Dogs Using Three Canine Flotation Devices, (Corum et al., 2014).
+This paper was not aimed at our profession, but rather at pet owners and the commercial industry of life jacket production, so I can only extrapolate their findings to make (potentially) clinically relevant observations.

 The authors tested three different flotation devices, and found differences among the three when it came to the range of motion available in the elbow joint.
 This is not surprising to us – we know that there are designs of life jackets that restrict the mobility of the shoulder, and for this reason many of us choose a jacket that leaves the shoulder open and free.
 But increased mobility goes hand in hand with a decrease in stability.
 And so I must ask myself, ‘Are there scenarios where I may want to use a jacket that slightly restricts the amount of flexion available in the elbow?’

 The question also arises, ‘Is the reduced range of motion with some flotation device due to a physical restriction, or is it due to the increased buoyancy of the dog , which causes them to exert less effort in swimming?’
 This may very well be the case, in which case one naturally asks, ‘Does reducing their swimming effort help me achieve my goals for this patient?
 Or will it slow progress down?’